 My February bullet journal set up is NOT stereotypical for February.
 Most of what I’m seeing on Instagram and on Facebook are hearts, pink, red, flowers.
 No. I’m not a big fan of that stuff anyway plus I’m newly single.
 No thank you Saint Valentine.
 Instead I chose the theme of…

 Yes.
 I’m a big fan of neutrals and I was inspired by a few brown themed bullet journals I’d seen on Pinterest.
-You can check out some of my inspiration from my board here.

 To be honest of the main reasons I chose brown as my theme was because I went and bought myself a beautiful cappuccino coloured Tombow Dual Brush Pen.
 Because Tombows are so expensive I’ll often do this where I buy a colour ready for the next month.
 It means I know I’ll use it and it often inspires my theme.